 ADVANCED EXPOSITORY WRITING CLASS

 Form VI boys take an Advanced Expository Writing class in which they write essays that prepare them for college application requirements.
-For more than 10 years, this mandatory course was taught by former Headmaster Stephen M. Clement, III, who took on the task after its originator, former Head of Upper School Kolia O’Connor, became head of Sewickley Academy.
-The class is currently taught by Head of Upper School James Reynolds.
+The class is taught by Head of Upper School Gene Campbell.

 The boys write three essays, all of which might be submitted to colleges.
 Two of the essays are based on the choices given to them on the Common Application for colleges and universities.
 For their third and final essay, they are encouraged to choose from the supplemental topics offered by an actual college they are interested in attending.

 Mr. Campbell said, "The boys will focus on developing their individual voices as writers as they write three essays, all of which might be submitted to colleges."

 Peer review is an important part of the course, as the boys will share their essays with one another and offer helpful criticism.